duckduckgo/zeroclickinfo-fathead/README.md

 # but if it is small (<1MB) it is useful to do so.
 project/output.txt

+# This is an optional pointer to a URL in the cloud somewhere,
+# which contains a zip of the data files to process.
+project/data.url

 # This is for testing.
 # Put some good queries to test, one per line.
 # You can explain them with comments above them.